The first indication of trouble, may be a flickering oil light or a low engine oil pressure reading.

-Unusually low engine oil pressure in an engine regardless of mileage is often an indication that something is seriously wrong.
-So anytime a vehicle has a low oil pressure condition, don’t delay in investigating the cause.
+Unusually, low engine oil pressure in an engine; regardless of mileage, is often an indication, that something is seriously wrong.
+So, anytime a vehicle has a low oil pressure condition, don’t delay in investigating the cause.

-Common Causes Of Low Engine Oil Pressure;
+Common Causes, Of Low Engine Oil Pressure Include:

 Low Oil Level

-Overheating of Engine Oil
+Overheating Of Oil

-- The low oil indicator also tends to light up when; the oil gets too hot and thins out.
+- The low oil indicator, also tends to light up when, the oil gets too hot and thins out.

 Worn Engine Bearings